lukkeutgens/Homelab/architecture.md

 ## 4. Domains and Certificates
 Separation between internal and external domains.
-> public.net is just a placeholder for my real domain name, which I'm not putting on GitHub.
+> public.net is just a placeholder for my real domain name, which I'm not documenting on GitHub.

 | Domain         | Scope            | Cert Source      | Managed By         |
 | :---           | :---             | :---             | :---               |